- about 16″x 16″ = 40×40 cm of polka dot fabric for 5T pattern, 100% pure cotton (similar here)

 Sewing the placket

 - Cut the strip for the placket ( Better serge it or zig zag it at this point) and attach to the back bodice piece, facing right sides together, right in the middle of the back bodice piece.
 If you want to make your placket stronger, add some soft interfacing.
 Stick the elastic with the loop towards the outside, in between the placket and bodice (I actually forgot to add it so I had to rip the seam out, insert it and sew again over the elastic; silly, I know!)

 - Draw a line just in the middle and sew around that line with a 1/8″ between the stitches, sewing in sort of a v shape, about 5″ = 15 cm long.

 - Using sharp scissors, cut along the drawn line until you reach the seam (but don’t snip the seam).

-- Turn right sides out, press the seam, iron and edge stitch around the seam.
+- Turn right sides out, press the seam and edge stitch around the seam.

 - Take the front bodice and back bodice pieces and match right sides together.
 Pin at the shoulders and the sides and sew.
 Serge or zig zag to finish the seam.

 Sewing the skirt